Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 The UI Input module is implemented in the class [`InputSystemUIInputModule`](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html).

+### Using the UI Input Module

 The UI Input Module is a component which you must add to a GameObject in your scene in order for your UI to receive input from the Input System.
 To do this:

-1. Create a new empty Game Object
+1. Create a new empty GameObject
 2. Click [**Add Component**](https://docs.unity3d.com/Manual/UsingComponents.html) in the inspector
 3. In the search field displayed, type "Input System UI Input Module"
-4. Select **Input System UI Input Module** to add it to the Game Object.
+4. Select **Input System UI Input Module** to add it to the GameObject.

 ![InputSystemUIInputModule](Images/InputSystemUIInputModuleAdd.png)